open-mmlab/Amphion/egs/svc/VitsSVC/README.md

 ### Content-based Pretrained Models Download

-By default, we utilize ContentVec to extract content features.
+By default, we utilize ContentVec and Whisper to extract content features.
 How to download them is detailed [here](../../../pretrained/README.md).

 ### Configuration